LSSTDESC/snmachine/README.md

 ## Installation

-Unfortunately, at the moment snmachine is not python 3 compatible.
-Please stick to python 2.7.
+Unfortunately, the main branch of snmachine is not python 3 compatible.
+The 'python3' branch is currently in the testing phase, so use at your own risk!

 There are two possible ways to set up snmachine: